Category Archives: Peerages: United Kingdom

 Lord Melbourne’s “Eton Leaving Portrait” by John Hoppner, Lord Melbourne gave the portrait to Queen Victoria in 1841; Credit – www.royalcollection.org.uk

-Melbourne was educated at Eton College and at Trinity College, Cambridge.
+Melbourne was educated at Eton College and Trinity College, Cambridge.
 At Cambridge, Melbourne became acquainted with a group of romantic radicals including the poets Percy Bysshe Shelley and George Gordon Byron, 6th Baron Byron.
 After his studies at Cambridge, Melbourne went to Lincoln’s Inn in London to study law.
 From 1803 – 1804, Melbourne served as captain and then commander in the Hertfordshire Volunteer Infantry.
 Melbourne’s elder brother died of tuberculosis in 1805 so Melbourne became his father’s heir.

 Lady Caroline Lamb by Eliza H. Trotter, oil on canvas, exhibited 1811, NPG 3312 © National Portrait Gallery, London